PixelProtogen/CalamityAPI/README.md

 ```java
 effect.effect()
 ```
-returns EffectInstance that can be used to apply uniforms (shader variables) Example code for setting position for a "vortex" / "black hole" effect
+returns EffectInstance that can be used to apply uniforms (shader variables)<br/>
+Example code for setting position for a "vortex" / "black hole" effect
 ```java
 		event.register("calamity_api:advanced/black_hole", effect -> {